 Many breast lift patients are able to go back to work in as little as 3 days.
 It is important to remember that the full results may not be evident for several months as your body adjusts and heals.

 Can I undergo a breast augmentation and lift during the same surgery?

 Yes.
 Many women who undergo breast augmentation can also benefit from a breast lift.
 During the same operation, Dr. Hess places the breast implants in combination with a circumareolar breast lift.
 This technique uses an incision around the areola, avoiding the vertical scar that comes with the typical anchor-shaped breast lift incision.

 Are you looking at multiple procedures?

 Breast Lift is included in the list of procedures for the Mommy Makeover.

 Schedule a Consultation with Dr. Hess

-To learn more about your options for breast lift surgery, contact us at Hess Plastic Surgery to schedule a free consultation.
+To learn more about your options for breast lift surgery, contact us at Hess Plastic Surgery to schedule a consultation.
 Dr. Hess will discuss your goals and concerns and answer any questions you may have.